Foreign Policy Association: League of Free Nations Association

+Foreign Policy Association

-In 1938, a series of lectures on foreign policy solely for women called "Off the Record" was launched under the aegis of the FPA, which became a non-profit organization of its own with more than 500 members as of 2022.
+In 1938, a series of lectures on foreign policy aimed towards women called "Off the Record" was launched under the support of the FPA, which later became a non-profit organization of its own in 1938, and now has more than 400 members as of 2023.

 In the 1940s, headed by Vera Micheles Dean, the FPA was broadcasting New York City meetings and weekly talks on the program "The World Today" over the National Broadcasting Company's (NBC) radio network.
-Later, as the discussions among citizens spread, the FPA branches across America became the forerunners of the various independent membership councils with World Affairs Councils of America and foreign affairs or foreign policy councils founded in major large cities or regions of states in the 1950s and 60's, and some as late as the 1980s.
+Later, as the discussions among citizens spread, the FPA branches across America began to grow in notoriety and became the forerunners of the various independent membership councils with the World Affairs Councils of America and the foreign affairs or foreign policy councils founded in major large cities or regions of states in the 1950s and 1960s, and some as late as the 1980s.

-The FPA's publications, "Foreign Policy Reports" (1925–1951), "Foreign Policy Bulletin" (1920–1961) and "Headline Series" (1935–present) provided analysis of foreign policy issues.
+The FPA's publications, "Foreign Policy Reports" (1925–1951), "Foreign Policy Bulletin" (1920–1961) and "Headline Series" (1935–present) provide analysis of foreign policy issues.

 In 1954, the FPAs launched its Great Decisions public education program on international affairs.
 In the 1960s, the forerunner of the FPA's "Citizen's Guide to U.S. Foreign Policy" was published.

 In the 1970s, Great Decisions opinion ballots were tabulated nationally for the first time.

 The Foreign Policy Association celebrated its 100th anniversary at a gala held at the Metropolitan Museum of Art in October 2018.

 Media

-The Foreign Policy Association distinguishes itself from other nonprofit educational and civic organizations in the field of international affairs by engaging the public through a variety of different media: Print, Internet and blogs, and television and DVDs.
+In the effort to help distinguish itself from other non-profit educational and civic organizations in the field of international affairs, the Foreign Policy Association works to engage the public through a variety of different media: Print, Internet and blogs, and television and DVDs.

 Great Decisions Briefing Book

-The Great Decisions briefing book features analyses on issues of concern to U.S. policymakers today.
+The Great Decisions briefing book features analyses on issues of concern to US policymakers today.

 Great Decisions Television Series

 The Foreign Policy Association also produces the Great Decisions series on public television.
 Great Decisions is produced by Executive Producer MacDara King.
-Great Decision full episodes are also available on Netflix, Hulu, and iTunes.

-Narrated by David Strathairn, the series features eight half-hour documentaries providing background information and analyses and debate on issues of concern to US foreign policy-makers.
+Narrated by David Strathairn, the series features eight half-hour documentaries providing background information, analyses, and debate on issues of concern to US foreign policymakers.
 The show was narrated by Walter Cronkite.
 Former guests include Secretary-General of the United Nations Ban Ki-moon, Desmond Tutu, Jimmy Carter, and Madeleine Albright.